Skip to main content

 Here are a few things to keep in mind when using the HTML upload option for Blasts.

 • HTML Emails should be designed with older versions of web browsers and email clients as well as modern experiences.
-Email clients do not support modern HTML practices utilized on many current web pages.
+Email clients do not always properly support modern HTML practices utilized on many current web pages, including DIV Styles and placement.

 • Emails should be 600 pixels maximum width.
 This will make them behave better within the preview-pane provided by many clients.